donabrams/gulp-monorepo/README.md

 Wishlist
 ========
 - A way to specify description per module
-- A way to pull specific fields from nearest package.json (such as authors, repo, coeffect deps like babel & mocha)
 - A way for a filtered file to affect the created package.json